The Central Pacific

 Manuel Antonio & Quepos

-Manuel Antonio is a small town, popular to tourists due to its proximity to the stunning beaches and abundant wildlife of the Manuel Antonio National Park.
+Manuel Antonio is a small town, but very popular due to its proximity to the stunning beaches and abundant wildlife of Manuel Antonio National Park.
 You will find plenty of accommodations, restaurants, shops, and tour operators in and around the town center.
-Due to popularity of the national park, the town can get crowded, especially during peak seasons.
+Due to popularity, the town can get crowded, especially during peak seasons.
 Just a short drive away from Manuel Antonio, you'll find the town of Quepos.
 While Manuel Antonio is known for its natural wonders, Quepos is renowned for its lively waterfront and marina.
 The town is a hub for various outdoor activities, such as sport fishing, sailing, and water sports.
 Quepos is a worthy alternative to Manuel Antonio when looking for a place to stay and explore the area, with plenty of restaurants, bars, and souvenir shops.
 El Avion Restaurant is one of those places worth checking.

 Manuel Antonio National Park